openstack/openstack-manuals/doc/admin-guide-cloud/source/baremetal.rst

 System architecture
 ~~~~~~~~~~~~~~~~~~~

-The Bare Metal module is composed of the following components:
+The Bare Metal service is composed of the following components:

 #.
 An admin-only RESTful API service, by which privileged users, such
    as cloud operators and other services within the cloud control